stackhpc/stackhpc-release-train/docs/usage/source-code-ci.md

 !!!
 Warning

-    The tag format currently used by this workflow is `stackhpc/a.b.c.d` which is **NOT** [SemVer](https://semver.org/) compliant any cannot be used in certain circumstances such as within [Helm Charts](https://helm.sh/docs/chart_best_practices/conventions/#version-numbers).
+    The tag format currently used by this workflow is `stackhpc/a.b.c.d` which is **NOT** [SemVer](https://semver.org/) compliant and cannot be used in certain circumstances such as within [Helm Charts](https://helm.sh/docs/chart_best_practices/conventions/#version-numbers).
     However, for the needs of the Release Train this is adequate.

 ### Upstream Sync

-Since many of our repositories are forked from OpenStack we need to ensure that we remain in sync with upstream in order to prevent situations where we deviate many any future attempt more difficult than it should be.
+Since many of our repositories are forked from OpenStack we need to ensure that we remain in sync with upstream in order to prevent situations where we deviate which could make any future attempts more difficult than it should be.
 Therefore, this workflow will periodically check if our `stackhpc/**` are behind their OpenStack counterparts.
 If so the workflow will copy the OpenStack branch into the repository and then make a `pull request` off of this copy ready to merge pending review by the relevant codeowner.
 Since the workflow uses the [Github REST API](https://docs.github.com/en/rest) it will still be able to open a PR even if it would result in a merge conflict allowing the relevant codeowner to make the necessary changes to resolve such a conflict.
 The workflow can be triggered manually within the `Actions` tab of a repository in addition to being scheduled to automatically.
 Currently is scheduled to run once a week on **Monday at 09:15AM BST**.
 This can be changed in the [workflow template within the .github repository](https://github.com/stackhpc/.github/blob/main/workflow-templates/upstream-sync.yml).
+As the workflow scheduled it must be located within the `default branch` such as `main` or `master` for Github to register it.

 ```yaml
 'on':